 Passing Up Opportunities

-There were additional – critical – facts we didn’t explicitly cover that day, including his cost of production and how the new purchase would affect his fixed and variable expenses.
-He understood his financials, with and without the land purchase.
+There were additional – critical – facts to be considered, including his cost of production and how the new purchase would affect his fixed and variable expenses.
+But he first needed to get comfortable with taking a risk.

 Commit to Your Goals

 Other young and beginning producers will come across their own land opportunities.
 Be ready by asking, “What would it take if I . . .”